Are you confused about carbs?

 Gestational Diabetes Diet

-For information on the whole gestational diabetes diet we advocate, please see our main Gestational Diabetes Diet page.
-We also have an example meal plan and membership options for those who would like detailed lists of foods and meal ideas and 7 day food plans to follow in our Silver membership.
+For information on the whole gestational diabetes diet that I advocate, please see my main Gestational Diabetes Diet page.
+I also have an example meal plan and membership options for those who would like detailed lists of foods and meal ideas and 7-day food plans to follow in the Silver membership.